mannat-gill/cse15l-lab-reports/lab-report-1-week-0.md

   ![Image](MovingWithSCP_LastStep.png)

 #### Output differences on local and remote
-* Looking at the images above, when the following commands (shown below) were run on both the local and remote.
-The differences are what the program outputed.
+* When the following commands (shown below) were run on both the local and remote, the differences are shown through what the program outputed (shown in the images above).

     ```
     javac WhereAmI.java